 - University Hospitals Birmingham NHS Foundation Trust

-Target number of patients: 20-60 patients
+Target number of patients: up to 100 patients

 Patient population: Adult and paediatric patents (any age) who have received allogeneic stem cell transplantation AND proven COVID19 infection as documented by PCR testing of nasal/ throat swab or NPA AND severe COVID 19 infection as defined by need for supplemental oxygen.